geoffrey-tan/node-app/README.md

 ***
 Most of the time, as a backend developer, you are building an api that will be consumed by other developers.
 How would you go about documenting your api in such a way that it will be easy for others developers to use it?
 You are free to use existing tools.
 Briefly explain / substantiate why you’ve chosen your described solution.

-I would make use of an README.md file written with markup language.
+I would make use of an README.md file and write it with markup language.
 With the markup language I can easily markup `var hello` or show code examples like below:

 ```
 var hello = "Hello World!";